When Something Is Wrong with My Baby: Johnny Gill version

 In 1983, American contemporary R&B singer Johnny Gill covered "When Something Is Wrong with My Baby" and included it on his first eponymous album.
 The song was issued as the second and final single from the album; and it peaked at #57 on the Billboard R&B chart.

 Charts

 Jimmy Barnes and John Farnham version

 In 1991, Australian singers Jimmy Barnes and John Farnham recorded and released "When Something Is Wrong with My Baby" as the second single from Barnes' fifth studio album, Soul Deep.
-Released in October 1991, the song peaked at number three in Australia and number six in New Zealand, where it is certified Gold for sales of over 5,000.
+Released in October 1991, the song peaked at number three in Australia and number six in New Zealand.